YoussefBenhassine/admin-page/ONE_TIME_USE_IMPLEMENTATION.md

 ```

 **Test Scenarios:**
-1. ✅ Create license with required machineId
+1. ✅ Create universal license without machineId
-2. ✅ First validation succeeds
+2. ✅ First validation binds license to machine
 3. ✅ Second validation on same machine fails
 4. ✅ Validation on different machine fails
-5. ✅ Create license without machineId fails
+5. ✅ Create specific license with machineId
+6. ✅ Specific license works on authorized machine
+7. ✅ Specific license blocked on unauthorized machine

 ## 🔄 Workflow

-### **License Creation:**
+### **Universal License Creation:**
-1. Admin selects target machine
+1. Admin creates license without machineId
-2. System creates license tied to that machine
-3. License is ready for one-time use
+2. License is ready for any machine to use
+3. First machine that validates becomes the owner

+### **Machine-Specific License Creation:**
+1. Admin creates license with specific machineId
+2. License is pre-bound to that machine
+3. Only that machine can use the license

 ### **License Validation:**
 1. Client sends license key + machine ID
 2. System checks all validation rules
+3. If universal license, binds to first machine
-3. If valid, license is marked as used
+4. If valid, license is marked as used
-4. License becomes permanently invalid
+5. License becomes permanently invalid

 ### **Database Tracking:**
-- `licenses` table: License details with `machine_id`
+- `licenses` table: License details with `machine_id` (null initially for universal)
 - `license_usage` table: Tracks which machines used which licenses
 - `machines` table: Machine information and current license

 ## 🚫 What's Prevented

-1. **Universal Licenses**: Can't create licenses without machine binding
-2. **Cross-Machine Usage**: License can't be used on different machines
+1. **Cross-Machine Usage**: License can't be used on different machines
-3. **Reuse**: License can't be used multiple times
+2. **Reuse**: License can't be used multiple times
-4. **Sharing**: License sharing between machines is impossible
+3. **Sharing**: License sharing between machines is impossible
+4. **Transfer**: Once bound, license cannot be transferred

 ## 🔍 Monitoring